edocbuhtig/Next-Generation-Frontend-Tooling/readme.md

 # Next Generation Frontend Tooling

- ## Download or Git clone the master Branch, then run below in the project root
+ ## Download /or Git clone, then run below in the project root
 ```
  npm i
 ```